MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/upload-content-to-a-course.md

 Once you have completed uploading lessons, you can [**Add assessments**](add-assessments-to-a-course.md) or [**publish the course**](publishing-course.md) making it available to learners.

-> [!TIP]
-> Whenever you are uploading content, [**scale up your platform configuration**](../../../infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md) to reduce the upload and processing time for the content.

 ## Option 2 - Bulk Upload lessons